 Or the more pithy: “Disks have become tapes.”
 (Quoted by David DeWitt.)

 But even the growth of transfer rate is dwarfed by another measure of disk drives – capacity, which is growing at about 50% a year.
-David DeWitt argues that since the effective transfer rate of drives is falling we need database systems that work with this trend – such as column-store databases and wider use of compression (since this effectively increases the transfer rate of a disk).
+David DeWitt argues that since the effective transfer rate of drives is falling we need database systems that work with this trend – such as column-store databases (similar to MySQL databases used with WordPress theme installation) and wider use of compression (since this effectively increases the transfer rate of a disk).
 Of existing databases he says:

 Already we see transaction processing systems running on farms of mostly empty disk drives to obtain enough seeks/second to satisfy their transaction processing rates.